Atticus29/dataJitsu/specs.md

 - [ ] Add date annotated to move in match
 - [ ] Make the match card display more info. (including date)
 - [ ] Add was this a successful attempt functionality
+- [ ] Make password toggleable to be visible

 # TODO low priority
 - [ ] //TODO && submissionStatusValue stuff && attemptStatusValue stuff